simonpacis/Dungeons-of-Arvum/wiki/Items.md

 [Legendary](#legendary)<br>

 ## Note
-Please be aware that the prices you'll find the items for in the stores will vary between 80% to 120% of the listed price.
 Please note that the stock in any particular store is randomly generated from a list of possibilities, so just because it says "can be bought in" does not mean you can always find it in that store.

 ### Common